Service connector capabilities

 |AWS Marketplace connector|

-The Azure connector provides the following capabilities:
+The Azure connector provides the ability to:

 |Citrix Xen App connector|

-The Citrix Xen App connector provides the capability to import virtual apps from the Citrix Xen App server as services to BMC Digital Workplace Catalog.
+The Citrix Xen App connector provides the ability to import virtual apps from the Citrix Xen App server as services to BMC Digital Workplace Catalog.
 Each virtual application in Xen App is represented in Active Directory as a user group.

 |Citrix Xen Desktop connector|

-The Citrix Xen Desktop connector provides the capability to import virtual desktop from the Citrix Xen Desktop server as services to BMC Digital Workplace Catalog.
+The Citrix Xen Desktop connector provides the ability to import virtual desktop from the Citrix Xen Desktop server as services to BMC Digital Workplace Catalog.
 Each virtual desktop in Xen App is represented in Active Directory as a user group.

 |Citrix XenMobile connector|

-The Citrix XenMobile connector provides the capability to provision a list of mobile applications available on the Citrix XenMobile server, such as enrolling a mobile device, and locking, unlocking, wiping, and locating an enrolled device.
+The Citrix XenMobile connector provides the ability to provision a list of mobile applications available on the Citrix XenMobile server, such as enrolling a mobile device, and locking, unlocking, wiping, and locating an enrolled device.

 |Client Management connectors|